 Because training for a marathon requires a lot of energy, it’s important to fuel your body with a well-balanced diet, making sure to eat enough to support your training load.
 It’s also important to stay hydrated between sessions, as dehydration can hinder training.

-What Should You Do in the Days Before a Marathon?
+What TO Do Before a Marathon?

 In the few days before a marathon, you should focus on getting lots of rest, eating well, planning out your race day, and doing some shorter run workouts.